ScottGledhill/social_network/README.md

-Welcome to the social network app!<br>
+Welcome to the Social Network app!<br>
 =================
 <br>